-Impulse response reverb Level adjust (dB): 0.00 C Stereo balance (%): 0.00 Select <none></none> Wet pre-delay (ms): 0.00 ↓ Fade out? from: <none> ↓</none>
+Level adjust (dB): 0.00 \$ Stereo balance (%): 0.00 Impulse respo inse reverb Select HauptwerkReverb-Church07-Omni-24m-LR-6.7s (8.9s, RT60=5.9s) tin: <none></none> Wet pre-delay (ms): 30.00 C Fade out? from: <none></none> ↓ in: <none> ↓</none> Wet mix %: 41.00 C Rever b wet level adjust (dB): -13.00

-As covered in the previous chapter, you can also adjust (scale) the 'wetness' of any impulse response reverbs you might have applied on the mixer overall, on a per-organ basis, via the audio settings control panel ('View | Large ... control panels (for this organ) | Audio ... settings').
+As covered in the previous chapter, you can also adjust (scale) the 'wetness' of any impulse response reverbs you might have applied on the mixer overall, on a per-organ basis, via the audio settings large control panel ('View | Large ... control panels (for this organ) | Audio ... settings').
 This provides a very simple and quick means to tweak reverb wetness, and/or disable reverb, on a per-organ basis.
 If the control panel's wetness scalar is set to 0% for an organ then impulse response reverb processing is entirely bypassed for that organ (thus avoiding any real-time CPU overheads from it), and the output of any mixer buses will be fully 'dry' (even if reverbs are assigned to them).

-Organ: Rank voicing & surro ound/3D panning Rank routing (advance ed: multi-channel or itout) Aixer preset: impulse response wetness scalar %: Summe.
+Organ: Rank voicing & surround/3D panning Rank routing Tremulant rate voicing Mixer preset: < Mixer impulse response reverb wetness scalar %: General: Mixer bus groups Mixer/reverb Audio device and channels

-The 'Audio output (device) channel(s)' section of the screen allows you optionally to make any buses feed their audio signals to any desired channels on your audio interface (either in stereo or mono).
-With the default settings, (for each mixer preset) just master mix bus 1 (which is fed a stereo mix of all primary buses by default) has audio output (device) channels selected it for (being channels 1 and 2 as a stereo pair).
+The 'Audio output (device) channel(s)' section of the screen allows you optionally to make any buses feed their audio signals to any desired channels on your audio interface (either in stereo or mono - the mono entries can be found after the stereo entries in the drop-down list).
+With the default settings, (for each mixer preset) just master mix bus 1 (which is fed a stereo mix of all primary buses by default) has audio output (device) channels selected it for (channels 1 and 2, as a stereo pair).

-Channel(s): Stereo: 0001/0002 [=>0001 Front Left / =>0002] Level adjust (dB): 0.00 🗘 Send point: From the output of this bus 🗘 Level adjust (db).
-0.00 Send point.
-Hom the output of this bds
+Channel(s): Stereo: 0001/000 02 [=>0001 / =>0002] Level adjust (dB): 0.00 🗘 Send point: Fro om the output of this bus 🔹